Charles L. Fox

-Charles Lewis Fox (1854–1927) was an American artist, philanthropist and labor unionist from Maine.
+Charles Lewis Fox (September 20, 1854 – March 20, 1927) was an American artist, philanthropist and labor activist from Maine.
 Prominent in the Portland, Maine artist community, Fox was a proponent of socialism and twice ran for Governor of Maine on the Socialist Party of Maine ticket.
 He was secretary of the Brotherhood of Painters, Decorators and Paperhangers of America, Local 237.

 Early life

 Fox was born to Archelaus Lewis Fox and Dorcas Eaton of Portland, Maine in 1854.
 He was a boy during the American Civil War, which ended in 1865.
 His family was wealthy and Fox attended Portland Public Schools before attempting to become an architect at the Massachusetts Institute of Technology.
 He left MIT and instead traveled to Paris, France to study art, he was also exposed to socialist ideas.
 In France, he studied under the guidance of Léon Bonnat and Alexandre Cabanel at the École des Beaux-Arts.
 He also spent time at the Gobelins Manufactory as an apprentice weaver.